-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 It was a tragedy that had affected all involved, as Aickin had described Siviter as his best friend, he said.

-Wiles said Aickin had suffered a moderately severe brain injury and was hospitalised that night which likely affected his recollection.
+Wiles said his client had suffered a moderately severe brain injury and was hospitalised that night which likely affected his recollection.

 But he had been "perfectly entitled" to have his lawyer investigate all circumstances.

-He had strong family support, as evident by those who had come to court today, Wiles said.
+Aickin had strong family support, as evident by those who had come to court today, Wiles said.

 "Home detention is not a soft option," he said, adding although it is sometimes seemed like that to the general public.